fjcolmenartic/employee/README.md

 In order to have a try of the application in your local you must first need to install node_modules directory and Bootstrap css framework as follows:
 * Install node_modules `npm install`.
 * Install Bootstrap `npm i bootstrap`, optionally you can do the same by CDN link (check on the bootstrap web).
+* You need to create a Project in your Firebase online Console and inside must create a Database on the Firestore option (no SQL) where to CRUD the application.
+* You should create a hosting for the application if wanted to upload there in the project you previously created.

 ## STEPS ON HOW TO INSTALL AND USE FIREBASE SDK 9 ON ANGULAR 13